WANdisco/wandisco-documentation-ldm/docs/configuration-env.md

 sidebar_label: Environment Setup
 ---

-Find recommendations here for configuration properties for other environments.
+Find recommendations here for configuration properties for your Hadoop or Cloud environment.

 ## Metadata migrations (preview)